Manuel Neuer: 2010 FIFA World Cup

-Neuer was selected as Germany's number one goalkeeper for the 2010 World Cup in South Africa.
-During the group stages, he only conceded a single goal, a close range shot by Milan Jovanović in the match against Serbia.
-He provided the assist for Miroslav Klose's opening goal against England, winning 4–1.
+Neuer made his competitive debut for Germany in the team's opening match of the tournament, keeping a clean sheet as the team beat Australia 4–0 on 14 June.
+During the group stage, he only conceded a single goal, a close range shot by Milan Jovanović in the 1–0 loss to Serbia.
+In the round of 16, he provided the assist for Miroslav Klose's opening goal against England, winning 4–1.
 In the same match, England's Frank Lampard had a goal disallowed after his shot hit the crossbar and bounced past the goal line.
 Controversially, Neuer admitted that he knew it was a legitimate goal, but acted in a way to make the referee doubt this.
-He played in all of Germany's World Cup matches apart from the third-place game against Uruguay, when Hans-Jörg Butt was rewarded with a spot in the starting lineup.
+He played in all of Germany's World Cup matches apart from the third-place game against Uruguay, when Hans-Jörg Butt was selected to start.